Dent's mona monkey: Taxonomy

 Dent's mona monkey is an Old World monkey in the family Cercopithecidae.
 The species was described by English zoologist Oldfield Thomas in 1907.
 Debate on whether it constituted a separate species or subspecies continued between zoologists.
-While many zoologists classified it as a separate species, it was classified as a subspecies of other species (mona monkey, Wolf's mona monkey, and crested mona monkey) by some of them across the years.
+While many zoologists classified it as a separate species, it was classified as a subspecies of other monkeys by mona monkey, Wolf's mona monkey, and crested mona monkey by some of them across the years.
 Further research was required to examine the various species of mona monkeys in the forests between the Lualaba and Lomani rivers.
 It was re-classified as a separate species in 2001.

 Morphology

 It is a small monkey with long, flexible limbs, and a long tail.
 The males are larger with the females about two-third the size of the males.
 Males weigh about 3.8 to 4.2 kg and have a head to tail length of 44.5 to 51.1 cm with a 49 cm tail.
 The tail is mainly used for maintaining balance.
 Both the sexes exhibit similar colorization.
-The body fur varies in color from brown to red.
+The body fur varies in colour from brown to red.
 The underside and inner part of the limbs are white in color.
 It has blue eyes with a tuft of hair extending from the brows towards the protruding ears.
-It has white facial hair above its lip.
-Dent's mona monkey has cheek pouches that are used to store food.
-It also possess thick skin on its hind quarters that supports prolonged sitting.
+It has white facial hair above its lips.
+Like other species of mona monkeys, it has cheek pouches that are used to store food.
+It also possess thick skin on their hind quarters that supports prolonged sitting.
 The males have blue colored scrotums and larger canine teeth, as a part of sexual dimorphism.